How advertising can help motivate social change

 A caution about celebrities and social marketing

 The public has tremendous bullshit radar.
 If the cause isn’t authentic or association isn’t genuine, your celebrity campaign is likely not going to succeed.
-A 2019 study on public and non-profit marketingshowed the public is very suspicious of the celebrity motives.
+A 2019 study on public and non-profit marketing1 showed the public is very suspicious of the celebrity motives.
 Interviewees perceived strongly that self-interest motivates celebrities to appear in social marketing advertisements.

 Also, if using a celebrity, interviewees expected them to be morally sound.